suffs811/the-terminator/README.md

 <>note: for full terminator productivity, you will need to run the script *four* separate times:
 first on your own machine, second time on the target machine after gaining initial shell, third time on target machine after gaining root privileges, and fourth time on your local machine to compile report.

+doc.py can be used after completing all four stages of terminator.py to create a Word (.docx) report from terminator's findings

 *for help with usage, use the -h flag or grep for 'usage' in the script (grep "usage" terminator.py)*